-KeyBank’s (Key) Consolidated Payables is a comprehensive solution that is designed to simplify and optimize the payables process for companies.
-Users of the solution are able to: submit multiple types of payments to the bank in a single file, view files prior to release, approve payments, check job statuses, view reports on all completed jobs, provision users, and maintain visibility into user activity.
+KeyBank’s (Key) Consolidated Payables service is a comprehensive Integrated Payables Solution that is designed to simplify and optimize the payables process for companies.
+You are able to: view files prior to release, approve payments, check job statuses, view reports on all completed jobs, provision users, and maintain visibility into user activity.
 This guide will not only assist in understanding how the process flows for initiating payments in the system, but also provide product understanding.

-Key provides the optimal solution for outsourcing the payment process for check, ACH, wire and virtual card payments in a single file and provides a vendor enrollment campaign to support the movement of payments from paper to electronic.
+Key provides the optimal solution for outsourcing the payment process for check, ACH, wire, virtual card payments and engages a vendor enrollment campaign to support the movement of payments from paper to electronic.
 Using this intuitive application, payment files are transmitted or uploaded to the Consolidated Payables platform in order for you to review records, release jobs, check the status of files, choose delivery options, and view reports on all completed files.

 1.1 Payment Approval Process

-The solution is designed to begin processing immediately when a payment file is uploaded or transmitted to the platform and then released for processing.
+Consolidated Payables is designed to start processing immediately when a payment file is uploaded or transmitted to the platform and then released for processing.
 However, a dual approval/workflow process can be implemented.
 One group of users would have limited access rights to upload the payment file and another group of users, with separate access rights, will release the file for processing.
 Email notifications are automatically sent to designated users when files are uploaded, held, released, and completed.
-For more information on settings for the Payment Approval, see the ‘Administration’ section of this document.
+For more information on settings for the Payment Approval, see the Administration section of this document.

 1.2 Duplicate Files